uoenoplab/xo/nginx/README.md

 ## NGINX
-We assume four backend hosts, one frontend host, and one client host (6 in total).
-All hosts should have the exact environment, configuration, and software installed.
+We assume four backend hosts, one frontend host, and one client host as described in the [common instructions](../README.md).
 The NGINX code is based on nginx-1.27.3-RELEASE.

 1. Install all of the following libraries and development files:
 ```bash